 What is a good name for my business?

-Business names can do more for your project than you might first think.
+Business names can do more for your project than you might first think and most companies will brainstorm business names as part of their guiding business structure.

-Like a logo, they leave an impression on your customers and partners.
+Like a logo, your company name leaves an impression on your target audience and partners.
 It is usually the first thing someone learns about your company.

 The name also summarizes what to expect from your brand.
-Each time customers encounter the name, everything associated with it will come to their minds.
+Each time customers encounter brand names, everything associated with them will come to their minds.

 - Representative of your brand’s identity to the fullest possible extent